 WASHINGTON – Today, Rep. Karen Bass (D-Calif.), Co-Chair of the Congressional Caucus on Foster Youth, along with Senator Bob Casey (D-Penn.), introduced two bills aimed at improving Medicaid coverage for current and former foster youth.

 The Affordable Care Act (ACA) extended Medicaid coverage to age 26 for all foster youth who were in foster care on their 18th birthday and were already enrolled in Medicaid.
 This provision of the law was intended to create parity between these individuals and young adults who can stay on their parent’s health insurance until the age of 26.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.), Chair of the House Foreign Affairs Subcommittee on Africa, issued the following statement responding to the detainment of journalists and the suppression of the internet and social media in Benin.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.), Chair of the House Foreign Affairs Subcommittee on Africa, issued the following statement condemning the violent attacks against protesters and civilians by the Sudanese security forces.

-LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) issued the following statement after the shooting in Poway, California.
+LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) issued the following statement upon the passing of Nativo Lopez.